v-danh/debugger/README.md

-# potential debugger using ML
+# Debugger
-Detect and correct potential errors in all programs that use ML
+Analyse, detect and correct potential errors in all programs that use ML